RodsLaboratory/CDS/README.md

 mvn package
 ```
 ### Data and models
-Experimental data and models from our research are available at https://www.rods.pitt.edu/research/pds/.
+Experimental models from our research are available at https://github.com/RodsLaboratory/CDS/tree/branch-10272025/models.
 You will
-need to request and then sign a data use agreement to access the data.
+need to request research data and then sign a data use agreement to access the data.
 After obtaining the data and models, copy the
 files to /data and /models directories in the project directory.

 ### Citing